 Ideas of name and gain do not arise.

-What he means here is that when you see impermanence, you can no longer chase after all the things you were chasing after in your life before.
+When you see impermanence, you can no longer chase after all the things you were chasing after in your life before.
 You can no longer cling to yourself, and cling to all the things that you think belong to you and that you want.
-When you let go of that holding on, then your problems dissolve.
-So he wants us to understand how that holding on to ourselves and all the things that we think we have, things we think we want, how destructive that is to our lives.
+When you let go of that holding on, your problems dissolve.
+So he wants us to understand how destructive to our lives is the holding on to ourselves, and to all the things that we think we have, and to all the things we that think we want.

 Fearing the passing of the sunlight [in other words when we realize that time passes swiftly], we are going to practice the way as if our hair is on fire.